Freud's psychoanalytic theories: Views on religion

-Greek Theory
+Oedipus complex

 According to Freud's many theories of religion, the Oedipus complex is utilized in the understanding and mastery of religious beliefs.
-In Freud's psychosexual stages, he mentioned the Oedipus complex and the Electra complex and how they affect children and their relationships with their same-sex parental figure.
+In Freud's psychosexual stages, he mentioned the Oedipus complex and how it affects children and their relationships with their same-sex parental figure.
 According to Freud, there is an unconscious desire for one's mother to be a virgin and for one's father to be an all-powerful, almighty figure.
 Freud's interest in Greek mythology and religion greatly influenced his psychological theories.
 The Oedipus complex is when a boy is jealous of his father.
 The boy strives to possess his mother and ultimately replace his father as a means of no longer having to fight for her undivided attention and affection.
-Along with seeking his mother's love, boys also experience castration anxiety which is the fear of losing his genitalia.
-Boys fear that their fathers will retaliate and castrate them as a result of desiring one's mother.
-While the Oedipus complex presents itself in males, females experience a different form of incestuous rivalry known as the Electra complex.
-Girls become jealous of their mothers and begin to feel desire towards their fathers.
+Along with seeking his mother's love, boys also experience castration anxiety which is the fear of losing their genitalia.
+Boys fear that their fathers will retaliate and castrate them as a result of desiring their mother.
 Females also experience penis envy which is the parallel reaction to the male experience of castration anxiety.
-Females are jealous of their fathers’ penis and wish to have one as well.
+Females are jealous of their fathers' penis and wish to have one as well.
 Girls then repress this feeling and instead long for a child of their own.
 This suppression leads to the girl identifying with her mother and acquiring feminine traits.

 Psychoanalytic theory

 Psychoanalysis was founded by Sigmund Freud.
-Freud believed that people could be cured by making their unconscious a conscious thought and motivations, and by that gaining "insight".
-The aim of psychoanalysis therapy is to release repressed emotions and experiences, i.e. make the unconscious conscious.
+Freud believed that people could be cured by making their motivations conscious.
+The aim of psychoanalysis therapy is to release repressed emotions and experiences, i.e., make the unconscious conscious.
 Psychoanalysis is commonly used to treat depression and anxiety disorders.
-It is only by having a cathartic (i.e. healing) experience can a person be helped and "cured".
+It is only by having a cathartic (i.e., healing) experience that a person can be helped and "cured".